raiden-02/CyberRunner/server/DEPLOY.md

 * `ARENA_FORGE_ACCESS_MODE=self_host`
 * `ARENA_FORGE_PROVIDER=openai` plus `OPENAI_API_KEY=...`, or `ARENA_FORGE_PROVIDER=anthropic` plus `ANTHROPIC_API_KEY=...`

 Then live design does not need Google sign-in or Postgres.
-One active job, brief/map validation, and the P5 edit/model/playtest budgets still apply.
+One active job, plus the usual brief, map, edit, model, and playtest limits.
 The key stays on the server.

 Use this only on a server you control.
 Anyone who can reach the live-design endpoint can consume the configured model account.
 For a publicly exposed deployment, use `hosted` and keep live off unless you want paid inference behind auth and quota.

 Google and Postgres can still be configured if you want user accounts for other features.
 They are not required solely for live Forge in self-host mode.

 Never put a provider key in browser JavaScript, a form, or localStorage.
-There is no browser BYOK.
+There is no place in the UI to paste a model key.

 Client build-time vars (set when you run `npm run build`):